 Lesson 5: Reflection and Final Paper/Festivals and Their Meaning 2

 Tasks and Assignments for The Festivals and Their Meaning 2 Lesson 5

 In order to complete the course The Festivals and Their Meaning 1, please create a Research Paper/Final Paper.
 The subject of the research paper/final paper should concern the theme of festivals.
 You may choose a specific festival, several festivals, a specific culture and their festivals, a specific theme (for instance puppetry and festivals), or another theme related to festivals and their meaning.

 Please see the following for guidelines for the research paper/final paper that is required for your course of study.
 We believe it is best to choose a subject that is of great interest to you and where you have resources available.

-Guidelines for Writing a Scientific (Scholarly) Paper: An effective scientific paper should be at a minimum 9 pages, include genuine research and should be presented in the following format:
+Guidelines for Writing a Scientific (Scholarly) Paper: An effective scientific paper should be at a minimum 9 pages, include genuine research and should be presented in the format outlined here.

 Chanukkah, the Jewish festival of rededication, also known as the festival of lights, is an eight day festival beginning on the 25th day of the Jewish month of Kislev.
 Chanukkah is probably one of the best known Jewish holidays, not because of any great religious significance, but because of its proximity to Christmas.
 Many non-Jews (and even many assimilated Jews!) think of this holiday as the Jewish Christmas, adopting many of the Christmas customs, such as elaborate gift-giving and decoration.